Indiana Supreme Court

 History of Indiana GAL/CASA

-The Indiana State Office of GAL/CASA, which was started in 1990, certifies and provides training and support to local GAL/CASA programs in 77 Indiana counties.
+The Indiana State Office of GAL/CASA, established in 1990, certifies and provides training and support to local GAL/CASA programs in 78 Indiana counties.
 The local GAL/CASA programs provide trained community volunteers to speak for the best interests of abused and neglected children in court, helping to ensure children’s needs are met while they are in foster care and that these children have a safe and permanent home as quickly as possible.
 Indiana has one of the largest networks of GAL/CASA programs in the nation.
-Indiana volunteers spoke for 21,341 abused and neglected children in cases in 2014; nonetheless, thousands of children are still waiting for a volunteer.
+Indiana volunteers spoke for 23, 524 abused and neglected children in cases in 2015; nonetheless, thousands of children are still waiting for a volunteer.

 In 2005, the Indiana State Office of GAL/CASA became the first state in the nation to be awarded certification by the National Court Appointed Special Advocate (CASA) Association.
 The Indiana State Office and Indiana Supreme Court continue to show their strong commitment to provide effective advocacy for abused and neglected children.